-- If your little one is sneezing or coughing, teach him to do so into a tissue, if there’s time to grab one, or to cover his mouth if there’s less time.
-It’s best to teach Baby to sneeze or cough into the crook of his arm to prevent germs from getting on his hands, where they can easily spread to other surfaces.
+- If your little one is sneezing or coughing, teach them to do so into a tissue, if there’s time to grab one, or to cover their mouth if there’s less time.
+It’s best to teach Baby to sneeze or cough into the crook of their arm to prevent germs from getting on their hands, where they can easily spread to other surfaces.
 Just what can make these sorts of behaviors fun?
 When blowing into a tissue, pretend to be an elephant trumpeting its trunk!
 You could even use your own arm to act as a trunk while Baby provides the sound effects and blows out those boogies!
 And when coughing or sneezing into an arm, you can reinforce the behavior by turning it into a fun dance move – maybe a few more swinging elbows can follow the first move – or pretending to be a vampire or a bird – followed up with your best vampire “ah, ah, ah” or birdie “tweet, tweet, tweet” imitation to keep things silly.
 You could even employ a favorite song or a rhyming saying – like “Germ-free is the way to be!” or “Cough or Sneeze?
 Elbow please?” – to reinforce things in a light tone.